DUT-ZYu/CPD-MMRS/README.md

 <br>

 ## 📣 News
-- **[Latest]** Our paper is currently under review.
-The official PyTorch source code and pre-trained models will be released immediately upon acceptance.
+- **[Latest]** The official PyTorch source code and pre-trained models will be released immediately upon acceptance.
 Please stay tuned!

 ---